OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Dynamic Network Orchestration

-\textbf{1) High-bisection fabric for \train collectives.} To support DP AllReduce---classified in Table~\ref{tab:traffic_profiles} as spanning the ToR--Agg--Core domain with a large reconfiguration {slack}---\sys configures the core-layer OCS into a high-bisection inter-PoD mesh (Figure~\ref{fig:network_case}(a)).
-For intra-PoD traffic during forward and backward passes, \sys allocates sufficient bandwidth across ToRs via the aggregation layer (Figure~\ref{fig:network_case}(b)).
+\textbf{1) High-bisection fabric for \train.} Most \train traffic during forward/backward is intra-PoD.
+Accordingly, \fabric uses OCS-Agg to increase ToR-to-ToR bisection within a PoD (Figure~\ref{fig:network_case}(a)), sustaining layer-wise collectives such as All-to-All across servers.
+For DP AllReduce (gradient synchronization), which could span the whole \train clusters domain (Table~\ref{tab:traffic_profiles}), \sys additionally configures OCS-Core circuits to form a high-bisection inter-PoD mesh (Figure~\ref{fig:network_case}(b)).
+Although gradient exchange can be heavy for large models, it typically has limited overlap with other \train collectives, allowing these circuits to be time-shared efficiently.

-\textbf{2) Isolated intra-PoD fabrics for \gen.} For highly localized traffic within \gen (e.g., EP all-to-all~\cite{guo2025deepseekr1} and M2N in AFD~\cite{zhu2025megascale,wang2025step}), which Table~\ref{tab:traffic_profiles} places primarily within the ToR--Agg domain, \sys leverages the aggregation-layer OCS to carve out independent intra-PoD topologies (Figure~\ref{fig:network_case}(c)).
-This isolates PoDs from each other and avoids over-provisioning the core for traffic that rarely leaves a PoD.
-In the example, we reserve a small slice of core bandwidth (0.4~Tbps) to connect \gen PoDs to the core, enabling streaming of generated responses back to \train PoDs.
+\textbf{2) Isolated intra-PoD fabrics for \gen.} While \gen can be dominated by intra-server computation/communication (e.g., TP within a node), the \emph{network-critical} portion is primarily localized cross-server traffic within each PoD (e.g., EP All-to-All~\cite{guo2025deepseekr1} and M2N under AFD~\cite{zhu2025megascale,wang2025step}).
+As summarized in Table~\ref{tab:traffic_profiles}, this traffic largely resides in the ToR--Agg domain.
+Accordingly, \fabric leverages OCS-Agg to carve out independent intra-PoD topologies (Figure~\ref{fig:network_case}(c)), isolating \gen PoDs from each other and avoiding over-provisioning the core for traffic that rarely leaves a PoD.
+In our example, we reserve only a small slice of core bandwidth to connect \gen PoDs to the core, which is sufficient to stream generated responses back to \train PoDs.

-\textbf{3) Purpose-built multicast-style tree for synchronization.} To accelerate periodic weight synchronization---a low-frequency transfer with a high data volume across large-scale servers (Table~\ref{tab:traffic_profiles})---\sys reconfigures the core and aggregation layer OCS to materialize a \emph{distribution tree} across PoDs (Figure~\ref{fig:network_case}(d--f)).
-The tree is realized by a set of point-to-point optical circuits scheduled in a tree layout, providing contention-free bandwidth from the DP group in \train PoDs to a designated root (e.g., DP0) in each \gen PoD.
-Within each \gen PoD, \sys then performs a local broadcast and provisions the required intra-PoD bandwidth accordingly (Figure~\ref{fig:network_case}(g)).

-By materializing the right topology at the right time, \sys reduces both underutilization during steady phases and congestion during bursts, aligning network resources with phase-level demand.

-\textbf{Why hybrid EPS-OCS, not all OCS?} A pure OCS fabric is impractical for the dynamic demands of RL workloads.
-The primary challenge lies at the network edge (ToR), where traffic is fine-grained, diverse, and driven by parallelism schemes (e.g., TP, EP) operating within tight time {slack} especially in \gen. Commodity OCS, with its slow reconfiguration time and coarse granularity (Table~\ref{tab:ocs_reconfig_time}), struggles to handle such dynamic, packet-level demands, leading to performance bottlenecks or underutilization.
-Moreover, EPS provides fast, packet-level rerouting to preserve connectivity, offering superior resilience compared to all-OCS circuits constrained by slow reconfiguration and static paths.